 The Churnet Valley Railway runs steam and historic diesel trains between Leekbrook Junction and Froghall.
 It is a remnant of the North Staffordshire Railway, built through the valley in the 1840s.
-Currently, it has stations at Cheddleton, Consall and Froghall but it will, eventually, extend to Alton, Oakamoor and Leek.
-It also connects with and sometimes runs on Moorland & City Railways' Stoke and Cauldon Lowe Branches.
+Currently, it has stations at Cheddleton, Consall and Froghall but there are plans to, eventually, extend to Alton, Oakamoor and, especially, Leek which is the nearest large town.
+It also connects with and sometimes runs on the Cauldon Lowe Branch, up the 1-in-45 incline to Ipstones.

 Click the thumbnails to view the galleries.

 6046 was initially sent to France for the reconstruction after WWII before ending up in Hungary.
 After retirement, it was brought to the UK, where, after initial work elsewhere, it came to the C.V.R. where it was restored to operation in 2012.

 5197 first came to Britain from the U.S.A. during WWII.
 Post-war, it was sent to China where it hauled coal until retirement and a return to Britain in 1995.
 In recognition of the type's war service, it's painted in 1944/45 US Army Transportation Corps colours.

 4F 44422 was restored at Cheddleton in the early days of the C.V.R.
 Since then, it has travelled the country from railway to railway, including a short visit back to Staffordshire in 2009.
 It returned as a full-time resident at the end of 2019.